 One of the main provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act is the forbearance of all federal student loans, as well as 0% interest on those loans until Sep.
 30, 2020.
 That means you won’t have to pay anything until that date, nor will any interest accrue until then.
 Despite these obvious benefits for student loan borrowers, there are a number of other stipulations in the CARES Act that aid these Americans, in addition to other preexisting programs.
 Work with a financial advisor to build a financial plan that incorporates your student loan payments.

 Federal Student Loan Forbearance and Zero Interest

 If you’re a federal student loan borrower, the CARES Act provides you with the forbearance of your federal loans until Sept.
 30, 2020.
 More specifically, all monthly student loan payments are suspended from March 13 to September 30.
 This applies to borrowers who pay each month, have set up automatic payments or whose loans are in delinquency.
-The Department of Education has also ordered collection agencies to seize garnishing the wages, tax refunds and Social Security benefits of federal student loan borrowers in default.
+The Department of Education has also ordered collection agencies to cease garnishing the wages, tax refunds and Social Security benefits of federal student loan borrowers in default.

 In addition to forbearance, the CARES Act instituted a 0% interest period for all borrowers.
 That means your federal loan balances will not accrue any interest until Sept.
 30, 2020.
 However, if you want to, the federal government will still allow you to make payments on your loans during this time, with the entirety of that money being applied to your loans’ principals.
 So if you can afford to continue making payments, doing so could save you lots of money down the road.